10 Tips For Aspiring Sociology Majors And Minors

 One of the main ways many of us are taught to study is through memorization.
 We are taught to memorize this list of things and regurgitate them on a test or piece of homework.
 That won't work well in sociology.

 You can't get through your entire life as a sociologist rattling off fact after fact about sociology.
-At the end of the day the point of sociology is to study society.
+The point of sociology is to study society.
 We use these pieces of jargon to analyze society.
-You need to know the jargon to analyze society, but you also need to be able to utilize the jargon correctly.
+You need to know the lingo to examine society, but you also need to be able to utilize the jargon correctly.

-You can't create a 30 page paper for a class just rattling off definitions.
-Your grasp of the concepts have to go much further than that!
+You can't create a 30-page paper for a class just rattling off definitions.
+Your grasp of the concepts has to go much further than that!

 - State Wide Sociological Societies: Your state probably has a sociological society as well that you can be a member of, though it might be a bit harder to find.
 You can probably ask your professors though as they may be able to help you locate a statewide membership.